coopie/mesite/posts/reading-faces.md

 ### 2. Potential Benefit ###

-There are a lots more theoretical (medical) uses for analysing speech and video of people's face.
+There are a lot more theoretical uses for analysing speech and video of a persons's face.
 Some people theorise that [depression](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6365169&tag=1) can be detected in people (or at least help doctors with a [diagnosis](http://www3.cs.stonybrook.edu/~minhhoai/papers/acii-paper_final.pdf)), heart arrhythmia and potentially a lot more.

 Imagine combining these abilities into one product.
 In the future a doctor could use something like this to help detect subtle symptoms in the way a person presents themselves.
-A whole new quantification of emotional wellbeing (which could be accurately recorded) would completely change how so many areas of medicine work.
+A whole new quantification of emotional wellbeing would completely change how so many areas of medicine work.

 Being able to detect heart rate (and other stuff) from speech or video of a person's face has a whole bunch of benefits: